vadash/mpv-lazy-en/README.md

      ```
      - `450`: RIFE 4.6 – Fast but may have artifacts.
      - `451`: RIFE 4.15 Lite – Good balance between speed and quality.
-     - `452`: RIFE 4.25 – Decent quality with improved performance.
+     - `452`: RIFE 4.25 – Decent quality with slow performance.

 3. **Performance Optimization:**
    - If you have additional computational power, you can try using `x3` for double the computation, which increases processing speed.